 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-Cut each plant back to the ground once the foliage has died back in late fall.
-New growth will emerge as temperatures rise in spring.
+Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+Remove spent flowers as blooms fade to encourage continuous flowering.
+Cut each plant back to the ground once the foliage has died back in fall.
+New growth will emerge as spring temperatures rise.

 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st to allow your plants to harden off for winter dormancy.
-Resume fertilizing when new growth appears in spring.
+Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
+Resume fertilizing when new growth appears in the spring.